 Other Factors that Contribute to the Cost of Your New Garage Door

 Most contractors will need about two to five hours to replace a garage door, and labor costs will depend on the complexity of the services needed – for example, if you need to bring in an electrician to wire up a new garage door opener, that can increase the cost.
-Other factors that can increase the cost of your garage door replacement can include the cost of replacing the tracks, springs, brackets or metal cables that allow the door to open and close smoothly.
+Other factors that can increase your garage door replacement costs can include the cost of replacing the tracks, springs, brackets or metal cables that allow the door to open and close smoothly.
 If you need to resize the doorway, or reframe the exterior, that can boost the cost, too.
 Most contractors will dispose of the old door, but they may charge a fee for this service.

 Do You Need a New Garage Door Opener?